patrickt999/Cybersecurity/README.md

 - Metricbeat

 These Beats allow us to collect the following information from each machine:<br/>
-_In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see._<br/>
+kinds of data each beat collects and 1 example of what you expect to see:
-* Filebeat: collects data about the file system, syslogs
+* Filebeat: collects logs from clouds, containers, hosts like syslogs

-* Metricbeat: collects machine metrics, CPU usage or inbound/outbound traffic
+* Metricbeat: collects machine metrics from systems and services like CPU usage or inbound/outbound traffic

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the elk_install.yml file to /etc/ansible/roles.
+- Copy the install-elk.yml file to /etc/ansible/roles.
-- Update the hosts file to include elk and the destination IP of the elk server
+- Update the hosts file to include ELK and the destination IP of the ELK server
 - Run the playbook, and navigate to http://[your.VM.ip]:5601/app/kibana to check that the installation worked as expected.